mooxphp/moox/packages/jobs/README.md

 php artisan mooxjobs:install
 ```

 Curious what the install command does?
-See manual installation below.
+See [manual installation](#manual-installation) below.

 ## Features

 ### Jobs

-Monitor your running and finished jobs:
+Monitor your running and finished jobs.

 ![screenshot-jobs](https://github.com/mooxphp/moox/raw/main/art/screenshot/jobs-jobs.jpg)

-This table includes auto-pruning (7 days retention, configurable).

 ### Jobs waiting

-See all waiting Jobs queued, kill one or many:
+See all waiting Jobs queued, delete one, many or even all waiting jobs at once before they hit the queue.
+And, yes we do not only have dark mode.

 ![screenshot-waiting](https://github.com/mooxphp/moox/raw/main/art/screenshot/jobs-waiting.jpg)

 ### Jobs failed

-See all failed Jobs including details, retry or delete:
+See all failed Jobs including details, retry or delete single jobs, many jobs or even all failed jobs at once.

 ![screenshot-details](https://github.com/mooxphp/moox/raw/main/art/screenshot/jobs-details.jpg)